US consumer prices outpace forecast as inflation dogs economy

-WASHINGTON (BLOOMBERG) - Prices paid by United States consumers rose in September by more than forecast, resuming a faster pace of growth and underscoring the persistence of inflationary pressures in the economy.
+WASHINGTON • Prices paid by US consumers rose last month by more than forecast, resuming a faster pace of growth and underscoring the persistence of inflationary pressures in the economy.

-A combination of unprecedented shipping challenges, materials shortages, high commodities prices and rising wages have sharply driven up costs for producers.
+A combination of unprecedented shipping challenges, materials shortages, high commodity prices and rising wages have sharply driven up costs for producers.

 Many have passed some portion of those costs along to consumers, leading to more persistent inflation than many economists - including those at the Federal Reserve - had originally anticipated.